 "CrossCurrents" seminars include combinations of texts, music, and/or visual arts connected historically, thematically, or explicitly.
 These seminars apply the slow-reading approach to see connections among the various representations of ideas in writing, music, and artwork.

-(Subscription supported) Slow Reading Pathways are the heart and soul of Symposium.
+(Subscription supported) Slow Reading Pathways are the heart and soul of Symposium Institute.
 We call them pathways because a particular book (or collection of poems, essays, or musical pieces) can be a lighted pathway through a dark wood, through the underworld, or out of a cave.
 It can be a sea journey back home (Homer's Odyssey) or a fantastic adventure out of the library into the world (Cervantes, Don Quixote).
-A great book can feel like a curriculum ("a course to be run") -- we walk, however, at a leisurely pace.
-Books like Euclid's Elements, no less than Plato's Republic, Aristotle's Ethics, Thucydides's Peloponnesian War, Maimonides's Guide, Rousseau's Emile, Montesquieu's Laws, or Hegel's Phenomenology (to drop a few names) are courses in themselves and take more than a few weeks to begin to understand.
+Books like Euclid's Elements, no less than Plato's Republic, Aristotle's Ethics, Thucydides's Peloponnesian War, Maimonides's Guide, Rousseau's Emile, Montesquieu's Laws, or Hegel's Phenomenology (to drop a few names) are courses in themselves and take more than a few weeks to understand.

 We honor the practice of slow-reading, over an extended period, in conversation with others, for the purpose of understanding worthwhile books.
-We look to humanity’s greatest sources of insight: we search rather than re-search.
 The purpose of such seminars is to offer participants opportunities to engage with books and with others in a moderated group, in the spirit of the great conversation that exists among authors across time and place.

-(Subscription supported) You can Learn Greek and Latin here at your own pace, with others who take up the challenge of self-directed learning.
-In this non-academic approach to language learning, you do the heavy-lifting in regular meetings with more experienced students and a guides.
+(Subscription supported) You can Learn Greek and Latin with others who take up the challenge of self-directed learning.
+In this non-academic approach to language learning, you do the heavy-lifting in regular meetings with more experienced students and guides.

-Slow Reading Pathways follow one of two models: a weekly snail's-pace approach, or a benchmark reading approach, which follows a schedule.
-And, 12 week and 24 week seminars are offered each quarter.
+Slow Reading Pathways follow one of two models: a snail's-pace approach, or a benchmark reading approach, which follows a schedule.
+Twelve and twenty-four week seminars are offered each quarter.
+READ MORE HERE

-Seminar leaders guide the seminar experience with our best-practices, develop a plan for the group, prepare good questions for conversation, and managing the weekly sessions.
+Seminar leaders guide the seminar experience with our best-practices, develop a plan for the group, prepare good questions for conversation, and manage the weekly sessions.

 Just as another is pleased by a good horse or a dog or a bird, I myself am even more pleased by good friends...
 And reading with my friends, I go through the treasures of the wise of old which they left behind in their books; and if we see something good, we pick it out; and we hold that it is a great gain...